Fenoprofen Capsules Prescribing Information

 Fenoprofen is a nonsteroidal, anti-inflammatory, antiarthritic drug that also possesses analgesic and antipyretic activities.
 Its exact mode of action is unknown, but it is thought that prostaglandin synthetase inhibition is involved.

-Fenoprofen calcium is available in capsule form for oral administration, and is supplied as following:
+Fenoprofen calcium capsules, USP are for oral administration, and are supplied as following:

-- The 400 mg capsule has an opaque green cap and an opaque blue body, imprinted with "NALFON 400 mg" on the cap and "EP 123" on the body.
+- The 400 mg capsule is opaque green cap and opaque blue body, imprinted with “SUVEN” on the cap and “400 mg” on the body

 Store at room temperature 20°C to 25°C (68°F to 77°F); excursions permitted between 15°C to 30°C (59°F to 86°F) [see USP Controlled Room Temperature].